Back to top

 Data on the number of trains (freight and passenger) by network segment are collected from infrastructure managers.

-Currently, only domestic passenger transport companies report to long-distance train passenger transport.
-Foreign companies that do not have a branch in Germany cannot be obliged to be surveyed.
+Currently, domestic and foreign passenger transport companies report to long-distance train passenger transport.
+Foreign companies that do not have a branch in Germany cannot be obliged to be surveyed, therefore not all of them are covered.
 This limits the coverage on figures especially for international passenger rail transport.

 The tables consist mostly of annual data.
 There are some tables providing quarterly and quinquennial (every five years) data.